CAROL LI, EDITOR-IN-CHIEF

 To Joseph and Annie- your artwork never fails to make me smile, and looking at what y’all draw every week amazes me.
-Where you guys find the endless amounts of comic jokes really beats me, and I hope you can continue to add your spark to our issues next year:)
+Where you guys find the endless amounts of comic jokes really beat me, and I hope you can continue to add your spark to our issues next year:)

 I’m a person who’s more on the quiet side, and I recognize when others are the same as well.
 So, for Angela and Maeve: I really enjoyed working with you guys this year, and slowly worming your personalities out of you guys in breakout rooms.
-Please keep up the great work I see from you guys, and don’t be afraid to be the center of attention once in a while!
+Please keep up the great work I see from you guys and don’t be afraid to be the center of attention once in a while!

 Of course, I can’t forget to recognize Gary Lee in my senior goodbye.
 Because of Gary, I can tell people that I know a model who’s been photographed in magazines.
 If you ever get signed into an agency, I want to be the first to know, okay?

-Last but not least, I want to thank all the alumni from the program who have shaped me to who I am today.
+Last but not least, I want to thank all the alumni from the program who have shaped me into who I am today.
 Special shoutouts to the past EICs Victoria, Eva, Charley, and Mel- I hope that I was able to fill at least half of the shoes that were left to me.
 I’ll always remember the memories I’ve made with Volume 50, 51, 52, and finally, with Volume 53.
 From catching wild mice (RIP REMI), to eating Hometown Buffet at ELAJEA, to betting on Zoom start times, there hasn’t been a dull moment in Paw Prints.
-I’ll cherish every moment, and, as Andy Bernard has once said, “I wish there was a way to know you're in the good old days before you've actually left them.”
+I’ll cherish every moment, and, as Andy Bernard has once said, “I wish there was a way to know you’re in the good old days before you’ve actually left them.”

 Carol will be attending UC Berkeley in the fall as a Data Science major.
-She hopes to be able to go into consulting, or create her own startup company.
+She hopes to be able to go into consulting or create her own startup company.
 After college, Carol plans to spend her free time with her grandparents, gift her parents their dream cars, and help fund her best friend’s med school tuition with her other rich friends.

 Adrian Hernandez, Perspective Editor